 So, Paris has cold winter days, but nothing that will disrupt your upcoming winter trip or celebration of the holiday season.

 Average temperatures may reach as low as 32 degrees Fahrenheit or lower, so you can expect snow to level up to 1 to 2 inches!

-However, as rain occurs frequently and temperatures near freezing point are on the rarer side of the temperature range, snow is not common in Paris.
+However, as rain in Paris occurs frequently and temperatures near freezing point are on the rarer side of the temperature range, snow is not common in Paris.